hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 very easy to integrate into Jet's convenience APIs for cooperative processors.

-`Traverser` also sports some `default` methods that facilitate building a simple transformation layer over the underlying sequence: `map`, `filter`, and `flatMap`.
+`Traverser` also supports some `default` methods that facilitate building a simple transformation layer over the underlying sequence: `map`, `filter`, and `flatMap`.

-### Simple example
+### Simple Example

-This is how a simple flatmapping processor would be implemented:
+The following example shows how you can implement a simple flatmapping processor:

 ```java
 public class ItemAndSuccessorP extends AbstractProcessor {